 Of course, even then you might have trouble regularly getting as much vitamin E as you want, unless you’re really determined.
 So it can’t hurt to fill in the gap with a supplement.

 If you do, there are some things you should know about choosing one.
 Vitamin E is available in both natural and synthetic forms.
 The natural variety contains exclusively active forms of vitamin E, meaning that more of it is actually absorbed in the body.
 So if cost is not an object, go natural.
 But expect to pay at least three times more than you would for synthetic.
 (Natural forms are labeled with a “d,” as in d-alpha; synthetic forms are designated with a “dl” such as dl-alpha.)

-Another tip: In 2000, the measuring unit for vitamin E was switched from international units, or IUs, to more mainstream milligrams—only most supplement makers haven’t complied.
+Another tip: In 2000, the measuring unit was switched from international units, or IUs, to more mainstream milligrams—only most supplement makers haven’t complied.
 For the record, 1 IU of natural vitamin E equals .67 mg alpha-tocopherol, and 1 IU of synthetic vitamin E equals .45 mg alpha-tocopherol.

-Unfortunately, the vitamin E enigma isn’t likely to be resolved soon.
-But until it is, consider Blumberg’s advice: “The evidence on vitamin E may vary, but the fact is that it’s safe, it’s cheap, and it might well work.”
+Unfortunately, this vitamins enigma isn’t likely to be resolved soon.
+But until it is, consider Blumberg’s advice: “The evidence may vary, but the fact is that it’s safe, it’s cheap, and it might well work.”

 Risks: Vitamin E supplements are extremely safe and have few known side effects.
 However, vitamin E is a blood thinner and may increase the risk of bleeding problems at doses of more than 1,500 IUs (1,000 mg) per day.
-If you’re taking an anticoagulant, such as warfarin, heparin, coumadin, or even aspirin, ask your doctor before adding a vitamin E supplement.
+If you’re taking an anticoagulant, such as warfarin, heparin, coumadin, or even aspirin, ask your doctor before adding any supplement.